iwasahighwayman/my-elusive-whale/README.md

 It's been a few months since my last update.

-Overall the performance of the lighting system has worked flawlessly.
+Overall the performance of the back yard lighting system has worked flawlessly.

 One thing discovered, as always, somewhat by accident: under just the right (or wrong) sunlight levels, the TL431 would "partially" turn on the 2N2907 PNP transistor, resulting in a small but measurable steady-state current to continuously flow through the transistor and the relay coil, until the sunlight intensity either increased (turning the transistor and relay full-on) or decreased (turning the transistor and relay full-off).
 I only noticed this due to coincidentally checking the system and hearing the relay coil "chattering" open and closed.
 This will most-likely eventually lead to failure of the PNP transistor, relay or both.